NightfallGT/Discord-Account-Generator/README.md

 python discordgenerator.py
 ```
 #### Proxy support
 If you want to use proxies, simply paste the proxies in config/proxies.txt.
+If you want to stop using proxies, just remove all the proxies from the .txt file.
+The script automatically checks for proxies on startup.
 HTTP proxies are only supported as of now.

 #### Threading mode
 - Uses multiple chrome windows